How to Find and Remove Spam Link Injection in WordPress?

 ranking for spammy keywords shown in google search console performance results

-There are 3 ways you can remove the spam link injection from your WordPress website:
+Once you’ve got confirmation, there are 3 ways you can remove the spam link injection from your WordPress website:

-1. Use a WordPress security plugin to clean the infection
+1. Use a WordPress security plugin to clean the infection [Recommended]

 2. Contact a WordPress maintenance service